My Personal Voipo Review

 I am a big fan of Skype too.
 I have Skype on my computer and it’s perfect for certain applications.
 But it requires me to be at my computer.
 Since I have a wireless phone base plugged into Voipo, I have total freedom.
 I can make and receive calls just like normal.

 At one point I bought a wireless Skype phone that could communicate through a wireless router.
 It was a neat idea, but was still rather limited.
-The biggest drawback was a delay, kind of like a cellphone, maybe worse.
-And, by the time you add the ability to call anyone in the U.S. and add voicemail, you end up with a price tage nearly the same as Voipo, without all the many benefits of Voipo.
+The biggest drawback with the Skype phone was the long delay, kind of like a cellphone, maybe worse.
+And, by the time you add the ability to call anyone in the U.S. and add voicemail, you end up with a price tag nearly the same as Voipo, without all the many benefits of Voipo.